CVM Store: Visual Music DVDs, Books, Journals, Catalogs

 "These five films by Jordan Belson, representing his early, middle, and later periods, are essential for three reasons: the early classics were breakthrough masterpieces, the previously unreleased "Fountain of Dreams" is a dazzling revelation from the middle period, and the shimmering "Epilogue" from 2005 makes it clear that the master still has the spark of genius, breathing new life into the vocabulary he has developed over more than a half-century of visionary filmmaking." - Film Historian Gene Youngblood

 Private home use ONLY, $30.
-No public exhibition is permitted
+No public exhibition or use online is permitted

 Institutions $200 (For classroom and library use only.
 Does not include public performance rights, may not be used for public screenings or any type of museum/gallery exhibitions.
 By ordering you agree to these terms)